Eclipse Epsilon ¶

-Epsilon is a family of mature languages for automating common model-based software engineering tasks, such as code generation, model-to-model transformation and model validation, that work out of the box with EMF (including Xtext and Sirius), UML, Simulink, XML and other types of models.
+Epsilon is a family of Java-based scripting languages for automating common model-based software engineering tasks, such as code generation, model-to-model transformation and model validation, that work out of the box with EMF (including Xtext and Sirius), UML, Simulink, XML and other types of models.
 Epsilon also includes Eclipse-based editors and debuggers, convenient reflective tools for textual modelling and model visualisation, and Apache Ant tasks.

 Download the Eclipse Installer and select Epsilon, as shown below.
 Note that you will need a Java Runtime Environment installed on your system.
 More options for downloading Epsilon (update sites, Maven) are available here.